jemagu/gratistester/README.md

 Simple test tool for Java

 Usage:
-If you have an Object with a sloppy written equals method
+If you have an Class with a sloppy written equals method
 ```java
     @Override
     public boolean equals(Object obj) {